ioccc-src/winner/bugs.md

 ### Information: [2001/westley/index.html](2001/westley/index.html)

 This function uses `gets(3)` but it would be ideal if it used `fgets(3)`.
-This one is rather complicated and will be looked at later (some progress was made by Cody but it is less important than other work) but you are welcome to try and fix this if you wish.
+This one is rather complicated but you are welcome to try and fix this if you wish.

 ### STATUS: main() has only one arg - try and make it have 2 or 3